cubefs/compass/docker/playground/README.md

 ```
 docker compose --profile dependencies up -d
 ```
-If the dependent components do not use dokcer, you need to modify the conf/compass_env.sh configuration
+If the dependent components do not use docker, you need to modify the conf/compass_env.sh configuration

 4. Start compass components